fastforwardlabs/mdff15-meta-learning-report/src/01-intro.md

 First, supervised learning through deep learning methods requires massive amounts of labeled training data.
 These datasets are expensive to create, especially when one needs to involve a domain expert.
 While pre-training is beneficial, these approaches become less effective for domain-specific problems, which still require large amounts of task-specific labeled data to achieve good performance.

-In addition, certain real world problems have long-tailed and imbalanced data distributions, which may make it difficult to collect training examples.^[Learning to Model the Tail (PDF)](https://papers.nips.cc/paper/7278-learning-to-model-the-tail.pdf) For instance, in the case of search engines, perhaps a few keywords are commonly searched for, whereas a vast majority of keywords are rarely searched for.
+In addition, certain real world problems have long-tailed and imbalanced data distributions, which may make it difficult to collect training examples.^[[Learning to Model the Tail (PDF)](https://papers.nips.cc/paper/7278-learning-to-model-the-tail.pdf)] For instance, in the case of search engines, perhaps a few keywords are commonly searched for, whereas a vast majority of keywords are rarely searched for.
 This may result in poor performance of models/applications based on long-tailed or imbalanced data distributions.
 The same could be true of recommendation engines; when there are not enough user reviews or ratings for obscure movies or products, it can hinder model performance.